RavidPony/LeetCode-SQL/Department Top Three Salaries/Description.md

 # Department Top Three Salaries

+Load the database file [SQL_Schema.sql](SQL_Schema.sql) to localhost MySQL.
+Relevant tables will be created in the LeetCode database.

 ## Description
 The Employee table holds all employees.
 Every employee has an Id, and there is also a column for the department Id.
 ```